ttpsolutions-in/OnlineBillingMiddletier/eptView/vContent/plugins/bootstrap4/docs/4.0/components/button-group.md

 ## Nesting

-Place a `.btn-group` within another `.btn-group` when you want dropdown menus mixed with a series of buttons.
+Place a `.btn-group` within another `.btn-group` when you want dropdown Rightss mixed with a series of buttons.

 {% example html %}
 <div class="btn-group" role="group" aria-label="Button group with nested dropdown">